jaredLunde/lunde/packages/create-react-hook/README.md

-# @lunde/create-react-pkg
+# @lunde/create-react-hook
-This is an [`inst`](https://github.com/jaredLunde/inst-pkg) template for creating TypeScript React packages.
+This is an [`inst`](https://github.com/jaredLunde/inst-pkg) template for creating React hooks with TypeScript.

 ## Installation
 ### Installing `inst`